FUMO: Prior-Modulated Diffusion for Single Image Reflection Removal: Introduction

 Building on these guided priors, we propose \textbf{FUMO}, a dif\textbf{FU}sion model with prior \textbf{MO}dulation framework for SIRR, which adopts a coarse-to-fine design.
 In the first stage, a conditional diffusion model~\cite{rombach2022high,zhang2023adding} is guided by the proposed gate to aggressively remove reflections, driving the low frequency appearance toward the underlying transmission content.
 This stage delivers effective reflection removal, but strong suppression can still introduce geometric deviations or local inconsistencies.
 We therefore follow with a fine-grained refinement module, combined with the two priors, to correct distortions and restore coherent structures and details.
 Experiments demonstrate that our approach achieves strong performance under diverse scenes.

-The main contributions are summarized as follows: \begin{itemize} \item We introduce a practical pipeline to obtain two priors that provide spatial guidance for reflection removal, supporting both reflection strength estimation and detail aware guidance. \item We propose a coarse-to-fine framework that jointly enhances reflection attenuation and reconstruction fidelity, producing outputs that are cleaner and more geometrically consistent. \item Extensive experiments on standard benchmarks and challenging in-the-wild images demonstrate that the proposed approach achieves strong results and compares favorably with state of the art methods. \end{itemize}
+The main contributions are summarized as follows: \begin{itemize} \item We introduce a dual-prior extraction pipeline for SIRR, supporting both reflection strength estimation and detail aware guidance. \item We propose a prior-modulated diffusion framework that uses the two priors to guide conditional residual injection in a coarse-to-fine restoration process. \item Extensive experiments on benchmarks and in-the-wild images demonstrate competitive quantitative performance and improved visual quality. \end{itemize}